coldino/Larkator/README.md

 (note: Larkator now updates the ark-tools database (*update-data*) each time it is launched)

 ### Limitations
-Larkator is already very useful, but it is very new and is limited in some ways.
+Larkator is already very useful, but it is still new and is limited in some ways.

- - The search and results lists do not scroll if there are too many entries
  - None of the new Aberation stats are shown

 ### Installation